 To help you along, you'll receive a course handbook, 10 Essential InDesign Skills, which is yours to keep after you've completed the course.
 You'll also work towards creating your own magazine layout in InDesign and receive pre-prepared, complete magazine templates for you to refer to and use throughout and beyond the course lessons.

 You might be embarking on a new career in graphic design and want to develop a foundation of knowledge in print design.
-Or perhaps you want to grow your confidence in using InDesign on a practical basis when you encounter it in your work (e.g. if you work in the Marketing, Publishing, PR, Advertising or Retail industries).
+Or perhaps you want to grow your confidence in using InDesign on a practical basis when you encounter it in your work (e.g. if you work in the Marketing, Publishing, PR, or if you run your own business).
 You may have a little bit of experience of using the software, or you may be a complete beginner.
 If you fit any of these criteria, the Become an InDesign Pro in 10 Skills course will be a perfect fit for you!

 Why is Adobe InDesign the software of choice for graphic designers, publishers and print professionals the world over?